 That same year, continued development of undergraduate liberal arts programs and advanced graduate degrees earned Edinboro university status.

-Today, Edinboro University sits on 585 sprawling acres.
+Today, PennWest Edinboro sits on 585 sprawling acres.
 As led by President Dale-Elizabeth Pehrsson, it continues to develop and evolve as northwestern Pennsylvania's largest university.
 The institution's name has changed and its focus has expanded over the decades, but its core mission of challenging and supporting students in their pursuit of academic excellence remains constant.